Farzad-R/CAIS/README.md

 # Carleton AI Society (CAIS)
 ![CAIS](logo/CAIS.png)

-This repository contains the presentations and the codes of my workshop's at Carleton AI Society ([CAIS](https://carletonai.com/)).
+This repository contains the presentations and the codes of my workshops at Carleton AI Society ([CAIS](https://carletonai.com/)).

 ## cloning the repository:
 Open the terminal and enter the directory that you would like to create the repository and run